-Red Bull have scored four pole positions in Montreal.
-The first three – in 2011, 2012 and 2013 – were all courtesy of Sebastian Vettel, while Max Verstappen secured the team’s fourth pole at the track in 2022.
+Red Bull have recorded five pole positions in Montreal.
+The first three – in 2011, 2012 and 2013 – were all courtesy of Sebastian Vettel, while Max Verstappen secured the team’s fourth and fifth poles at the track in 2022 and 2023.
 Mark Webber supplied the team’s only other front row qualifying position at the track in 2010.

-In each of the last two Canadian races, a Red Bull driver has been eliminated in Q2.
-In 2019, Max Verstappen became the first Red Bull driver to be eliminated in Q2 at the Canadian Grand Prix since 2008 while Sergio Perez exited in Q2 in 2022.
+In each of the last three Canadian races, a Red Bull driver has been eliminated in Q2.
+In 2019, Max Verstappen became the first Red Bull driver to be eliminated in Q2 at the Canadian Grand Prix since 2008 while Sergio Perez exited in Q2 in both 2022 and 2023.
 The team has never recorded a Q1 elimination at the track.

 In 2018, Ferrari won their first Canadian Grand Prix since 2004.
 Sebastian Vettel came close to scoring a back-to-back win for the team in 2019, but a time penalty saw him finish second.
 Nevertheless, 2019 was the first time that both Ferrari drivers finished on the podium in Montreal since 2005.

 2004 is one of three times Ferrari have recorded 1-2 finishes at the circuit, the other times being in 1985 and 2000.
 The team won the first race on the Ile Notre Dame island, with Gilles Villeneuve taking his first F1 victory at the circuit which is now named in his honour.